cardano-foundation/CIPs/CIP-param-application/README.md

 validation from scripts with some unknown parameters are required.

-As a simple example, assume a minting script which needs to validate that the destination of its token is a a parameterized spending that is uniquely instantiated for a user.
+As a simple example, assume a minting script which needs to validate that the destination of its token is a parameterized spending script that is uniquely instantiated for a user.

-The current solution involves wrapping the spending script with an inner lambda, expecting the parameters as hashed values to ensure their constant lengths, and expect each parameter to be provided via the redeemer.
-This approach allows slicing unapplied CBOR of the applied script at specific indexes in order to validate the presence of the expected hash.

-This, however, is a costly and relatively complex approach.
+The [current solution](#alternatives), is costly and relatively complex.
 With our proposed builtin function, the minting script of the example above can be provided with the unapplied script (either directly or indirectly), and have arbitrary values applied to it as parameters.